Everyone has her own version of Paris—this is ours a list of the Best things to do in Paris.

 11. Sainte Chapelle is a must-see—it’s near the Conciergerie (where Marie Antoinette was imprisoned), on the Ile de la Cité.
 Ste.-Chapelle’s stained-glass windows are unreal.

 12. Spend some time on the walking bridges—we love the Pont des Arts, which connects the left bank to the Louvre.
 Enter the museum this way, walking from the left over to the right bank, into the interior courtyard of the Louvre.
 When you turn left, you get the best shot of the pyramid.
 Have a coffee at Café Marly, which overlooks the pyramid.
-Check out our Girls’ Guide bridge tour.
+Check out our Girls’ Guide bridge trip.

 13. Go see an opera or ballet at Opéra Garnier or Théâtre du Châtelet.
 The building from 1875 is one of the most beautiful pieces of architecture in Paris, and the ceiling by Marc Chagall is not to be missed.
-If you can’t get in to see a production, tours are offered.
+If you can’t get in to see a production, trips are offered.
 A drink at Café de la Paix afterward is de rigueur.